andreabusi/manage-hidden-files/README.md

 Features
 ========

-+ Simply show/hide hidden files on OS X
++ Simply show/hide hidden files on macOS
 + View the current status diectly in Alfred (see figure for more information)
 + Automatically restart Finder after a command is given
 + Uses Notification Center to inform user of the outcome of the operation